 Drummond Island Tourism Association offers the best hiking trails on the island including the Heritage Hiking Trail, Rainbow Cross Country Trail, Williams Nature Preserve, and the Drummond Island Resort Trail.
 Each of these trails varies in distance with the shortest only one mile while the longest stretches up to fifteen miles.
 Whether you’re looking to engage in some cross country skiing, snowshoeing or hiking one of these four trails is right for you!

 The Keweenaw Mountain Lodge offers a great starting point for the Copper Harbor Trails.
 These trails offer 37 miles of hiking through the scenic Keweenaw Peninsula.
 Their difficulties range from easy to intermediate to expert.
 No matter what route you choose you’re sure to see breathtaking views along your hike!

 Pictured Rocks National Lakeshore boasts 100 miles of hiking trails for your enjoyment.
 Trails range in their lengths and each one offers a unique experience.
 You can hike along the trails with some of the most gorgeous views in the state.
 Whether it’s the view of Lake Superior, a stop at a waterfall or visit to a lighthouse you’re sure to enjoy these trails.

 West Michigan offers everything you’re looking for in a trail!
-Through thousands of miles of trials you are bound to find the perfect trail.
+As you adventure through our thousands of miles of trails, you’re bound to find the perfect trail for you.